notrel-net/laravel-wso2is/README.md

 - OAuth token acquisition and API access
 - OIDC-compliant authentication verification

-**Note**: User and Group management integration tests are currently disabled as they require additional OAuth scopes to be configured in your WSO2IS instance.
-Only authentication tests are enabled by default.
+**Note**: Integration tests require a properly configured WSO2IS instance with appropriate OAuth scopes.
+Copy `.env.integration.example` to `.env.integration` and configure your WSO2IS instance details.
+All tests (authentication, user management, and group management) are enabled.

 Tests automatically clean up created resources after each test.